Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 9. Be Quiet

 Don’t make the mistake many hunters make when they go hunting.
 Avoid making noise when you arrive in your vehicle.
 Avoid talking on the cell phone and slamming your door shut.
-When you scouted the area, look for areas you can park that are some distance from the hunting area.
+When you scout the area, look for areas you can park that are some distance from the hunting area.

 Coyotes are very smart.
 If they detect you from noise or your scent, they will leave the area.
 Try to sneak in undetected and make sure to control your human scent as well as wear camouflage clothing.